olliuhlbeck/sky-listings/README.md

-# Sky Listings - React + TypeScript + TailwindCSS full stack project
+# Sky Listings - Full stack project

-A simple property selling app that allows users to browse, search, and list real estate properties with a responsive design and secure login.
+A real estate React app that allows users to browse, search, and list properties.
+Features secure user authentication and a fully responsive design.
+Aiming for a clean, intuitive UI built with React, TypeScript, and TailwindCSS.

 ### Screenshots